apache/spark/UPDATING.md

 ## Airflow Master

+### Removal of airflow.AirflowMacroPlugin class

+The class was there in airflow package but it has not been used (apparently since 2015).
+It has been removed.

 ### Changes to settings

 CONTEXT_MANAGER_DAG was removed from settings.
 It's role has been taken by `DagContext` in